-Is your car older than 10 years old and has depreciated 80% or more?
+Is your car older than 10 years old and has depreciated 70% or more?
 Do you own a second vehicle that is only driven a few times a month?
-Are you interested in saving money on your auto insurance?
-If you answered yes to all or some of these questions, then you might need liability only auto insurance.
+Or are you a student that only drives a few miles a week and doesn’t need expensive coverage?
+Or perhaps you’re a retired person that wants to reduce their car insurance costs and just don’t know-how.
+If this sounds familiar, then you might want to look into a liability only auto insurance policy.

-Liability car insurance is designed to pay out, up and to the policies limits, when you are ruled at fault in an accident.
+Liability car insurance is designed to pay out, up, and to the policies limits, when you are ruled at fault in an accident.

 You will be covered for:

-You must buy the minimum amount of liability auto insurance in the state where you live, but are free to purchase additional amounts.
+You must buy the minimum amount of liability auto insurance in the state where you live but are free to purchase additional amounts.
 Remember, auto insurance is there to protect you financially.
-If you have $150,000 in assets for example, then try to buy coverage limits for $150,000 or even higher.
+For example, if you’ve accumulated $100,000 in assets, then try to buy coverage limits for $100,000 or even higher.

-Bodily injury per person and per accident
+Bodily Injury per Person and per Accident

 With healthcare costs exploding over the past 20 plus years, you need to consider protecting yourself from a serious at-fault accident.
 This means buying the highest limit amount you can afford.
 A good starting point is $100,000 in liability coverage.
-This will often exceed state minimums but will protect you from most accident claims, when you caused an accident.
+This will often exceed state minimums but will protect you from most accident claims when you caused an accident.

-Thanks to instant information online, anyone can find great rates on liability only car insurance in a fraction of the time it used to take.
+Thanks to quick quote information online, anyone can find great rates on liability only car insurance in a fraction of the time it used to take.
 With services like Young America auto insurance, you can compare dozens of direct insurers quotes, all from your smartphone or laptop in just a few minutes.

 Comparing rates online gives you total control over the insurance buying process.
 You can also customize the insurance coverage you need, while not paying for unnecessary coverage.
 Once you choose a policy that fits your budget, you can even buy it all online.
 It’s never been easier to shop and buy auto insurance online.